 When I told Mrs Yamamoto with the short brown hair about the two old drunks who stumbled in to Seifu Massage the other day she said, It used to be a lot worse.
 The afternoon of the drunks, Mrs Anai was massaging my forearm, pinching the flesh through my sleeve.
 Face-down, looking through the donut of the table, I couldn’t see the men.
-I was drifting in a sort of dream.
+I was drifting.

 But I’m not dreaming as I write now that Seifu Massage suddenly shut down.
 I’ll miss that place; Mrs Anai and Mrs Yamamoto and their diligence and how they made me walk lighter with their 10-minute, 1000-yen massages that would stretch to 40 minutes.
 I’ll miss its reassuring sameness, the constantly playing radio and the location at the end of the train platforms in the Ekichika mall, Tokyo’s oldest subway arcade, with its ceiling of tangled cables, brownish light and sour smell of rainwater.